Mohammad-Almomani/reading-notes/Classes301/Class_7.md

 7. What does PATCH do?

-use PATCH to do a partial update.
+use  to do a partial update.

 ## API Keys